 Philip Wallace - Associate Director, TWI Ltd.

-Engineering Wales Conference
+Engineering a Successful Wales

 As part of the Welsh Government’s Sêr Cymru initiative The National Research Network (NRN) in Advanced Engineering and Materials (AEM) hosts 'Engineering Wales.'